-EXECUTIVE KMP TREATMENT Alexandra Altinger, Chief Executive, UK, Europe and Asia (EUKA) - Ms Altinger joined as an Executive KMP of Perpetual Limited on 23 January 2023 following the completion of the Pendal Group acquisition.
+7 Executive KMP Treatment ) Alexandra Altinger, Chief Executive, UK, Europe and Asia (EUKA) Ms Altinger joined as an Executive KMP of Perpetual Limited on 23 January 2023 following the completion of the Pendal Group acquisition.
 Ms Altinger will participate in Perpetual's KMP Variable Incentive Plan with effect from her commencement with Perpetual Limited, meaning her FY23 Variable Incentive award will be pro-rated from her commencement as a KMP of Perpetual Limited.
 Shortly following her commencement with Perpetual Limited, Ms Altinger was awarded a Growth Incentive allocation with the same hurdles and vesting schedule outlined in the FY22 Remuneration Report.
 As part of the changes announced alongside Perpetual's full year results, Ms Altinger will cease employment duties with Perpetual on 24 August 2023.
-David Lane, Chief Executive, Americas As announced via the ASX on 23 May 2023, Mr Lane was not able to relocate to the United States due to personal and family reasons and will cease employment duties with Perpetual Limited on 24 August 2023.
+David Lane, Chief Executive, Americas As announced via the ASX on 23 May 20231, Mr Lane was not able to relocate to the United States due to personal and family reasons and will cease employment duties with Perpetual Limited on 24 August 2023.
 Mr Lane is eligible for a severance payment in-line with Perpetual's Redundancy and Retrenchment policy for Australian-based employees and was provided with access to outplacement services with costs incurred by Perpetual.
 Consistent with the terms and conditions of the Variable Incentive plan (see Section 6.4), Mr Lane's unvested or restricted Variable Incentive awards remain in the plan and will be tested relative to any applicable hurdles or vesting conditions at the original vesting date for each tranche.
-Mr Lane's Hurdled Growth Long Term Incentive will be pro-rated to the date of termination and any remaining unvested Rights or Restricted Shares will remain in the plan and will be tested against the agreed hurdles at the applicable vesting dates.